vijaykanna-b/Network-flow-algorithms-/README.md

 PROBLEM EXPLANATION: An augmenting path is a simple path from source to sink which do not include any cycles and that pass only through positive weighted edges.
 A residual network graph indicates how much more flow is allowed in each edge in the network graph.
 If there are no augmenting paths possible from S to T, then the flow is maximum.
 The result i.e. the maximum flow will be the total flow out of source node which is also equal to total flow in to the sink node.

-BOTTLENECK CAPACITY: It decides the maximum possible flow from source to sink through any augmented path.
+TERMINOLOGIES :

+RESIDUAL GRAPH: It is a graph which indicates additinal possible flow.If there is such path from source to sink then there is a possibility to add flow.

 RESIDUAL CAPACITY: Its original capacity of edge minus flow

-RESIDUAL GRAPH: Adds the additional possible flow.
-If there is such a path from source to sink then there is a possibility to add flow.
+MINIMAL CUT: Also known as bottleneck capacity, which decides maximum possible flow from source to sink through an augmented path

+AUGMENTING PATH: Augmenting path can be done in two ways -
+                 1)Non-full forward edges
+                 2)Non-empty backward edges

 ALGORITHM 1: